aomlomics/protocols/markdown/protocol_sampling_sterivex_beads.md

 ### Summary

-This protocol describes collection and filtration of marine eDNA samples using Sterivex cartridge filters and can be adapted to collect water samples from individual Niskin bottles, CTD Niskin rosettes, or flow through systems.
-This protocol is used by NOAA's AOML GO-SHIP collaborators.
+This protocol describes collection and filtration of marine {{target}} samples using Sterivex cartridge filters and can be adapted to collect water samples from individual {{samp_collect_device}}, {{samp_collect_method}}, or flow through systems.
+This protocol is used by {{publisher}} GO-SHIP collaborators.

 ### Method description and rationale

-This protocol is used to pump sea water samples collected via Niskin bottle, CTD Niskin rosettes or flow through systems and pump it through a 0.22 uM Sterivex filter using a peristaltic pump.
-Sterivex filters are loaded with Zymo ZR BashingBeads prior to pumping and DNA/RNA preservative is immediately added post-pumping to better preserve eDNA and expedite DNA extraction upon processing in the lab.
+This protocol is used to pump {{environmental_medium}} samples collected via {{samp_collect_device}}, {{samp_collect_method}} or flow through systems and pump it through a 0.22 uM Sterivex filter using a peristaltic pump.
+Sterivex filters are loaded with Zymo ZR BashingBeads prior to pumping and DNA/RNA preservative is immediately added post-pumping to better preserve {{target}} and expedite DNA extraction upon processing in the lab.
 The recommended filtration volume for GO-SHIP samples is ~8 liters, which takes ~2 hours.
 Precautions are taken to minimize contamination of samples by thoroughly sterilizing all equipment prior to use.

 ### Spatial coverage and environment(s) of relevance